Zoran Čutura: Professional career

 Čutura started playing basketball in his hometown Zagreb.
 His first club was the second division club Industromontaža where he spent three years.
-In 1981 he joined the Zagreb powerhouse Cibona where Mirko Novosel was starting to build the future European champion team with players like the veteran Krešimir Ćosić, Aleksandar Petrović, Dražen Petrović, Andro Knego, Ivo Nakić and Branko Vukićević.
+In 1981 he joined the Zagreb powerhouse Cibona where Mirko Novosel was starting to build the future European champion team with players like the veteran Krešimir Ćosić, Aleksandar Petrović, Dražen Petrović, Andro Knego, Mihovil Nakić and Branko Vukićević.
 This team won two back-to-back European Champions Cups in 1985 and 1986.

 In his first season in Cibona (1981–82), Čutura won a triple crown: the Yugoslav Cup by defeating Bosna in the final, the Yugoslav League by winning in the first play-off organized by the Basketball Federation of Yugoslavia and the European Cup Winners' Cup by defeating Real Madrid in the final.
 He won another Yugoslav Cup in 1983 and another Yugoslav League trophy in 1984.
 The second triple crown came in 1985, this time including the European champion title.
 For their second European trophy Cibona defeated Real Madrid in the final again with Čutura scoring 16 points.

 Čutura won his second European champion title in 1986 participating with 16 points in the final victory against Žalgiris.

 Čutura won two more Yugoslav Cups in 1986 and 1988 as well as another European Cup Winners' Cup in 1987.
 In the final victory against Scavolini Pesaro he scored six points.
 His last trophy with Cibona was the Croatian League in 1992.

 In 1993, after 12 seasons spent in Cibona, Čutura moved to Split where he spent two seasons before retiring.
 With Split he won his last trophy—the Croatian Cup in 1994.